Elina Burdin – Owner

 Lynne is passionate about creating positive learning experience for children.
 She devotes her free time to changing the environment to create new challenges for children.
 She is energized by S.T.E.A.M program she is able to offer to very young children.
 Lynne considers herself a mentor and finds passion in being able to help set the strong foundation for the leaders of tomorrow.

 Karen comes to us with a wealth of experience in an early childhood education.
-She has a degree in early childhood education and is our infant teacher who supports the infants’ strengths and helps to develop the skills they need to master.
+She has a degree in Liberal Arts and Communications and a CDA certification in early childhood education.
+She has also completed a Montessori Philosophy course at PCTE.
+She is our infant teacher who supports the infants’ strengths and helps to develop the skills they need to master.
 She recognizes how important and formative these ages are for children and believes that a strong education at this age can set a child up for future success in whatever path they choose.
 Patience, kindness and love are qualities Karen exudes naturally.
+Karen is currently working on her Montessori certification.